Permutation and Multi-permutation Codes Correcting Multiple Deletions

-A natural consequence of Theorem~\ref{thm:ulamhamming} is the establishment of a relationship between the generalized Kendall-$\tau$ distance and the Hamming distance, as well as the relationship between the generalized Cayley distance and the Hamming distance. \begin{corollary} Given two permutations $\bpi,\bsigma\in \cS_n$, we have
+In addition, we consider establishing the relationship between the generalized Kendall-$\tau$ distance and the Hamming distance, as well as the relationship between the generalized Cayley distance and the Hamming distance.
+This is a natural consequence of Theorem~\ref{thm:ulamhamming}.
+Based on the definition, it follows that